Research-Innovation-Hub-PIU/FASHIONKIPgan-ALOGARITM/README.md

-Here’s an updated `README.md` with suggested sections and image placeholders to make it visually engaging.
-Adding relevant images to each section will provide a clearer picture of the project’s capabilities and results.

----

 # FashionKIPAJI-GAN

 **FashionKIPAJI-GAN** is a Generative Adversarial Network (GAN) model designed to generate unique fashion designs based on the popular Fashion MNIST dataset.
 Built with TensorFlow, this project demonstrates the potential of GANs in creating new and innovative fashion styles.